-- Communication: Communicate in Languages Other Than English - Studentsengageinconversations, provide and obtain information, express feelings and emotions, and exchange - Students understand and interpret written and spoken language on a variety of topics - Students present information, concepts, and ideas to an audience of listeners or readers on a variety of topics - Cultures: Gain Knowledge and Understanding of Other Cultures - $\circ$ Students demonstrate an understanding of the relationship between the practices and perspectives of the culture of the cu - Students demonstrate an understanding of the relationship between the products and perspectives of the culture studied - Connections: Connect with Other Disciplines and Acquire Information - Students reinforce and further their knowledge of other disciplines through the foreign language - Students acquire information and recognize the distinctive viewpoints that are only available through the foreign language and its cultures - Comparisons: Develop Insight into the Nature of Language and Culture - Students demonstrate understanding of the nature of language comparisons of the language studied to their own - $\circ\ \ {\rm Studentsdemonstrateunderstanding of the concept of culture through comparisons of the culture sstudied and the culture studied and the cul$ - · Communities: Participate in Multilingual Communities at Home and Around the World - Students use the language both within and beyond the school setting - Students show evidence of becoming life-long learners by using the language for personal enjoyment and enrichment .
+- Communication: Communicate in Languages Other Than English - Students engage in conversations, provide and obtain information, express feelings and emotions, and exchange opinions - Students understand and interpret written and spoken language on a variety of topics - Students present information, concepts, and ideas to an audience of listeners or readers on a variety of topics - Cultures: Gain Knowledge and Understanding of Other Cultures - Students demonstrate an understanding of the relationship between the practices and perspectives of the cultures studied. - Students demonstrate an understanding of the relationship between the products and perspectives of the culture studied. - Connections: Connect with Other Disciplines and Acquire Information - Students reinforce and further their knowledge of other disciplines through the foreign language. - Students acquire information and recognize the distinctive viewpoints that are only available through the foreign language and its cultures. - Comparisons: Develop Insight into the Nature of Language and Culture - Students demonstrate understanding of the nature of language comparisons of the language studied to their own. - Students demonstrate understanding of the concept of culture through comparisons of the cultures studied and their own. - Communities: Participate in Multilingual Communities at Home and Around the World - Students use the language both within and beyond the school setting.

+Students show evidence of becoming life-long learners by using the language for personal enjoyment and enrichment.

-For each of the minors in World Languages & Cultures, a minimum of 12 credits above the 130 level are required as follows:
+For the minor in German, a minimum of 12 credits above the 130 level are required as follows:

+ltem # Title Credits

+GRMN 220 Conversation and Composition: Germany

+GRMN 221 Conversation and Composition: The German-Speaking

+World

-ltem # Title Credits GRMN 220 Conversation and Composition: Germany 3 GRMN 221 Conversation and Composition: The German-Speaking World 3 GRMN 180 or 181 3 GRMN 410 Topics in German Cultures and Literatures 3 GRMN 420 or 421 3
+GRMN 180 or 181 3

+GRMN 410 Topics in German Cultures and Literatures

+GRMN 420 or 421 3

+(Study abroad mo ay replace either GRMN 220 or 221.)

+15

+Spanish

-Minor in Spanish Degree Type Minor
+Degree Type Minor